JayPanoz/lang-checker/README.md

 `ctx` is the context in which the function must run and check `hreflang`.
 It expects an element.

-Default is `document.documentElement`.
+Default is `document.documentElement` (to account for `link` elements).

-### checkOtherLangs(ctx, hreflangCheck)
+### checkOtherLangs(sorted, ctx)

 `ctx` is the context in which the function must run and check `lang`.
 It expects an element.
 Default is `document.body`.

-`hreflangCheck` is a boolean that enable/disable the checking of hreflangs when checking for other languages (`checkHrefLang()`).
+`sorted` is a boolean that enables the sorting of languages depending on their weight in the document.
 Default is `false`.

 ### visualAid(customStylesheet)

-`customStylesheet` is the relative path to a custom stylesheet for the visual aid (as a string).
+`customStylesheet` is the path to a custom stylesheet for the visual aid (as a string).
 There is no default.
 See section below for further details.

 ## Customizing Visual Aid Styles

-You can pass a custom stylesheet as an argument in `langChecker.visualAid("../relative-path-to-custom.css")` if you want to apply your own styles.
+You can pass a custom stylesheet as an argument in `langChecker.visualAid("../path/to/custom.css")` if you want to apply your own styles.

 If you don’t and just use `langChecker.visualAid()` – without passing any argument –, then default styles will be used.